 Are Del Matthew Bigtree and Robert F. Kennedy Jr. and their non-profits and charities committing non-profit and charity fraud?
 Some think so.

-Here’s a video I made from some past research.
+This is the video I made from some past research.
 Very interesting to see the names that come up.

 Among the top 10 holdings in their Health Services Fund, we find Thermo Fisher Scientific (who makes fraudulent sequencing machines) and AstraZaneca.